Keyboard shortcuts

 meka holds an in-memory map of sessionId → SessionEntry.
 Any number of sessions can coexist in one meka acp process, each with its own cwd, permission level, conversation, cancellation token, and per-session runtime mutex.
 Prompts on different sessions run in parallel; a second session/prompt for a session that already has one in flight is rejected with InvalidParams.
 The session row is also locked on disk (the same lock the REPL uses), so two meka processes can’t simultaneously write events for the same session id.

-• session/new { cwd, mcpServers } — mints a fresh persisted session, captures the cwd, takes the on-disk session lock, returns the session id and the current SessionMode state.
+• session/new { cwd, mcpServers }: mints a fresh persisted session, captures the cwd, takes the on-disk session lock, returns the session id and the current SessionMode state.

-• session/load { sessionId, cwd, mcpServers } — replays the persisted conversation as a stream of session/update notifications (user_message_chunk, agent_message_chunk, agent_thought_chunk, tool_call, tool_call_update) before the response.
+• session/load { sessionId, cwd, mcpServers }: replays the persisted conversation as a stream of session/update notifications (user_message_chunk, agent_message_chunk, agent_thought_chunk, tool_call, tool_call_update) before the response.
 Orphan tool calls (the persisted log stopped mid-tool) are closed out with a failed status so the client’s UI doesn’t render a stuck spinner.
-If the client’s cwd differs from the persisted one, meka updates the persisted row to match — the client wins.
+If the client’s cwd differs from the persisted one, meka updates the persisted row to match; the client wins.

-• session/list { cwd?, cursor? } — paginated index.
-Filtered to the requested cwd when present; sub-agent sessions are always hidden. nextCursor is opaque — round-trip it back to keep paging.
+• session/list { cwd?, cursor? }: paginated index.
+Filtered to the requested cwd when present; sub-agent sessions are always hidden. nextCursor is opaque; round-trip it back to keep paging.

-• session/resume { sessionId, cwd, mcpServers } — adopts the session id without replaying.
+• session/resume { sessionId, cwd, mcpServers }: adopts the session id without replaying.
 Use this when the client already has the history rendered.
 Same cwd-update behaviour as session/load.

-• session/close { sessionId } — cancels any in-flight prompt, releases the on-disk session lock, and removes the entry from the map.
+• session/close { sessionId }: cancels any in-flight prompt, releases the on-disk session lock, and removes the entry from the map.

-• session/cancel { sessionId } — interrupts the active session/prompt.
+• session/cancel { sessionId }: interrupts the active session/prompt.
 The response carries stopReason: "cancelled".
 If a cancel arrives between turns (after one prompt completed and before the next is installed), meka latches the signal and cancels the next prompt immediately on arrival.

-• session/set_mode { sessionId, modeId } — flips the agent’s Permission cell.
+• session/set_mode { sessionId, modeId }: flips the agent’s Permission cell.
 Modes outside [permissions].enabled from the config become JSON-RPC errors.
 On success, meka emits session/update: current_mode_update.
-The flip is atomic and applies to the next tool call within an in-flight turn — no need to wait for the turn to finish.
+The flip is atomic and applies to the next tool call within an in-flight turn; no need to wait for the turn to finish.

 Prompt turn

-A session/prompt carries a prompt array of ContentBlocks. meka accepts text and resource_link blocks (the ACP baseline). resource_link blocks are flattened into a <resource_link name="…" uri="…">description</resource_link> tag inside the prompt text so the model can see the reference; meka does not fetch the resource server-side. image, audio, and resource blocks are not yet supported and produce InvalidParams.
+• resource_link: flattened into a <resource_link name="…" uri="…">description</resource_link> tag inside the prompt text so the model sees the reference; meka does not fetch the resource server-side.

 While the turn runs, meka streams session/update notifications: